technomancy/bussard/Contributing.md

 text insertions or commands based on the keymap for the current mode; a system which is largely based on Emacs.
 See `find_binding`, `define_mode`, and `bind` in `polywell/init.lua`, and `data/src/config` for a usage example.

+Note that changes to polywell should be contributed to the polywell repository, not this one.
+It is brought in using `git subtree`.

 ### Save